UNITRONIX/D.A.S.H-Board/README.md

 - UI elements can be translated via language files
 - Language can be changed live from the Personalization tab

+### 11. **Plugin System**
+- Easily extend the toolkit with your own plugins and mods
+- Plugins can add new tabs, features, and UI elements

 ---

 ## How to Run